 .
 This jacket comes in a special royal blue color, has a polar bear patch on the shoulder and is an extra $50.
 A portion of the sales goes to PBI and their mission of saving the polar bears and their habitats.

 Keeps hands warm

 Synthetic insulation lacks durability

 Extreme weather isn't just the lowest temperatures.
 Sometimes it's bone-chilling rain and sleet.
-In shoulder seasons and moderate latitudes, this version of winter is all too common.
-We want to remember the crisp cold, but it is the drearier days that often dominate in certain locales.
+In shoulder seasons and moderate latitudes, this version of winter is all too familiar.
+We want to remember the crisp cold, but it is the drearier days that often dominate in specific locales.
 For those conditions, the waterproof shell, bomber design and seals, and synthetic insulation of the Arc'teryx Fission SV

 Analysis and Test Results

 The above table details the Overall Performance score of each winter jacket reviewed.
 Read on for specifics on each metric that helped comprise this overall score.

 We tested these jackets in winter conditions and then rated them on the following criteria: warmth, weather resistance, comfort, features, style, and durability.